wp-plugins/simple-staff-list/readme.txt

 5. Templates screen 2

 == Changelog ==

+= 1.02 =
+* BUGFIX: Corrects a plugin option naming inconsistency which resulted in empty boxes on the Templates page

 = 1.01 =
 * I incorrectly tagged release version 1.0 and, as a result, not all files were included in version 1.0 of Simple Staff List.